City Guide for: Heraklion, Greece

 Archanes

 Escape the city bustle and discover the charming village of Archanes, nestled amidst vineyards and olive groves.
 This beautifully restored village offers a glimpse into traditional Cretan life.
-Wander through its narrow streets, admire the colorful houses, and savor authentic Cretan cuisine in a local taverna.
-Archanes is also known for its archaeological sites and wineries.
+Wander through its narrow streets, admire the colorful houses, and savor the local cuisine at a traditional taverna.
+Archanes is a perfect blend of history, culture, and natural beauty.

 Travel Time